< />

 Can belly fat be harmful to the body?

 Subcutaneous fat is generally pretty innocuous and is actually a vital way for your body to keep warm.
-But excess amounts of it can increase the probability of issues like diabetes, cardiovascular disease, stroke and some cancers.
+But excess amounts of it can increase the probability of other health issues.

 While visceral fat only makes up 10% of your overall body fat, it carries far greater risk.
 Visceral fat produces harmful chemicals and hormones and is a key sign of metabolic syndrome.